plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

     return fig
 ```

 In addition to our models, all `plenoptic` methods require a "reference" or "target" image --- for Metamer synthesis, for example, this is the image whose representation we will match.
-Let's load in an image of Einstein to serve as our reference here:
+Let's load in an image of Einstein to serve as our reference here.
+We'll also move Einstein to the GPU (if available) and to 64-bit floats, which improves reproducibility:

 <div class='render-user render-presenter'>